VincentMelia/webapi2.2.example/README.md

 **start path should be /todos/logon**

+#### Postman Bindings
+Pre-configured Postman bindings are in the webapi2.2.api project in the Todo Lists.postman\_collection.json file for import into Postman.

 **if getting ‘Could not get any response’, turn off SSL validation in PostMan**

 [1]:	postsharp.net